harvard-nrg/scanbuddy/README.md

 Whenever a DICOM from a new series is seen, all data from the previous series is discarded.

-# Installation

-Documentation forthcoming!

-# Usage
+# Installation and Usage

-Documentation forthcoming!
+Scanbuddy is available as a docker container.
+See the [Scanbuddy ghcr.io] (https://github.com/harvard-nrg/scanbuddy/pkgs/container/scanbuddy) page and the [Scanbuddy Read the Docs] (https://scanbuddy.readthedocs.io/en/latest/user_docs.html).

 # Contributing to Scanbuddy